Dodewaard nuclear power plant: History

-The plant in Dodewaard was the first nuclear power plant established in the Netherlands.
-It was built by the Dutch government, mainly as a means to obtain know-how about the construction and exploitation of a nuclear power plant.
+The plant in Dodewaard was the Netherlands' first nuclear power plant.
+It was built by the Dutch government, mainly to acquire know-how in the construction and operation of a nuclear power plant.
 The plant was therefore relatively small with a net output of only 58 MW.
 Construction was started in 1965 and the facility opened on 26 March 1969, in the presence of Queen Juliana.

 After the Chernobyl disaster in 1986, the political tide turned against nuclear energy, which was already a heavily debated issue in Dutch politics.
-With no prospect of the construction of new nuclear power plants in the Netherlands, Dodewaard's function as a research centre became superfluous.
+With no prospect of new nuclear power plants being built in the Netherlands, Dodewaard's role as a research centre became superfluous.
 The ownership decided to halt electricity production at the relatively small and expensive plant in 1997.

 Closure and decommissioning

-On 26 March 1997 the complex was shut down, seven years earlier than originally planned.
+On 26 March 1997, the complex was shut down, seven years earlier than initially planned.
 After a period of forty years, the plant will be demolished and the site will become available for other purposes.